Polymok/TE_PID/README.md

 `corr_target_in`: correlation coefficient between synergy and in-degree of target neuron.

 `fig`: figure object plotting histograms of synergy, redundancy, and unique PID values for all triplets, functional triplets, and recruitment triplets.
-Use `findobj.m` to adjust axes or histogram properties.
+Use `findobj` to adjust axes or histogram properties.

 ## Functions

 ### `TE_PID.m`

-`TE_PID`(*output_filename*, *time-series*, *time-delay*, *triplet_list*, *time_resolution*)
+`TE_PID(output_filename, time-series, time-delay, triplet_list, time_resolution)`
 Given input time-series matrices and a scalar time-delay, calculate PID terms for transfer entropy.

 For *N* neurons, the number of possible neuron triplets is *N\*(N-1)\*(N-2)/2*.
-Consequently for large *N*, `TE_PID.m` is computationally intensive if *triplet_list* is not given.
+Consequently for large *N*, `TE_PID.m` is computationally intensive if `triplet_list` is not given.

 #### Parameters:

-*output_filename*: string or char.
+`output_filename`: string or char.
 Recommend .csv files.

-*time-series*: matrix or 1-dimensional cell.
+`time-series`: matrix or 1-dimensional cell.
 Columns should contain entire time-series of a given neuron.

-*time-delay*: positive integer scalar.
+`time-delay`: positive integer scalar.

-*triplet_list*: [optional] *nx3* matrix of neuron indices.
+`triplet_list`: [optional] 3-column matrix of neuron indices.
 The first column should represent the target neuron index.
-If *time-series* is a cell, then *triplet_list* should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
+If `time-series` is a cell, then `triplet_list` should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
 If not given, PID is calculated for all possible triplets.
 Triplets containing neurons with zero entropy are discarded.

-*time_resolution*: [optional] positive integer scalar.
+`time_resolution`: [optional] positive integer scalar.
 Time bins at given *time_resolution* by partitioning input time-series.
-If a 1 occurs within a partition, a 1 is recorded.
-Otherwise, a 0 is recorded.
-Note that if you time bin, the *time-delay* used to calculate transfer entropy applies to the *time-series* after it has been time binned.
+If a `1` occurs within a partition, a `1` is recorded.
+Otherwise, a `0` is recorded.
+Note that if you time bin, the `time-delay` used to calculate transfer entropy applies to the *time-series* after it has been time binned.

 #### Outputs:

-*output_file*: file.
+`output_filename`: file.
 Recommend .csv format.
 7 comma-separated columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
 Each row corresponds to a specific triplet.
 PID terms are given in units of bits.
 Entropy for each neuron is also calculated separately.

+#### In-script variables:

+`str`: query user if neurons are represented as columns in `time-series`.

+`output_file`: path to output filename to facilitate `fprintf`.

+`nNeuron`: number of neurons given in `time-series`.

+`neuron_list`: vector of unique neuron indices.
+If `triplet_list` is not given, `neuron_list = 1:nNeuron`.

+`entropy`: Shannon entropy *p*log*p* in bits.

+`target_future`: future time-series of each neuron.
+The first *X* time-steps are truncated, where *X* = `time-delay`.

+`prob`: probability that `target_future` takes on a unique value.

+`pairs_1`: 2-column matrix of all possible neuron index pair combinations.
+Generate using MATLAB in-built function `nchoosek`.

+`pairs_2`: swap columns 1 and 2 of `pairs_1`.

+`targeted_pairs`: concatenate `pairs_1` and `pairs_2` vertically.
+Equivalent to finding all 2-membered permutations of elements of `neuron_list`.

+`single_TEs`: 3-column matrix indicating target neuron index, source neuron index, and transfer entropy in bits.

+`row_index`: integer scalar starting at 1 and incrementing each for-loop.
+Used to write data to new row of output matrix.

+`target_1`: 3-column matrix of all possible 3-neuron index combinations.
+First column indicates target neuron index.
+Generate using MATLAB in-built function `nchoosek`.

+`target_2`: designate second column of `target_1` as target neuron index.

+`target_3`: designate third column of `target_1` as target neuron index.

+`triplet_list`: concatenate `target_1`, `target_2`, and `target_3` vertically.
+Equivalent to finding all 3-membered permutations of elements of `neuron_list`, where the permutation order is only over the first member of each triplet.

+`redundancy`: explicitly defined component of PID values according to Timme.
+Calculate using minimum information function.

+`TE1`: transfer entropy from first source to target.
+Extracted from `single_TEs`.

+`TE2`: transfer entropy from second source to target.
+Extracted from `single_TEs`.

+`TE12`: transfer entropy from horizontally concatenated first and second source considered as a single vector-valued time-series to target neuron.

+`unique1`: PID unique term from first source to target.
+Constrained by PID equations.

+`unique2`: PID unique term from second source to target.
+Constrained by PID equations.

+`synergy`: PID synergy term.
+Constrained by PID equations.

+`output_data`: concatenated PID terms to be printed to output file.

 ### Call structure